humanmade/comment-popularity/README.md

 ## Upgrade Notice ##

+### 1.2.0 ###

+* Adds a new Experts widget.
+* Fixes misc bugs.

 ### 1.1.2 ###
 * Fixes a bug which prevented the user karma to appear in the single comment template.

 ## Changelog ##

+### 1.2.0 / 2014-08-24 ###

+ * the user_can_vote function is triggered by a vote action. therefore we cannot use it to determines if a comment can be voted on on page load. we can just check if current user has sufficient permissions. unless we persist a user/comment relationship.
+ * Refactor get comments by weight function
+ * Use exising function instead of another comment query
+ * USe the refactored function parameters
+ * Just add a newline
+ * clean up
+ * display gravatar
+ * adds an experts widget
+ * update translation files
+ * Limit number of comments by user widget setting
+ * Add context info for translators
+ * Make more strings translatable
+ * Recreate tests from WP CLI
+ * Update tested up to field

 ### 1.1.5 / 2014-08-19 ###